Points of Interest

 1398 East Ann Street

 This cultural treasure is the second-oldest building on U-M’s campus and the first observatory in the state.
-After a complete restoration in 1998, the building now stands essentially as it was in 1854.
+A 6,000 sq. ft. addition project will begin in the near future.
 Public viewing nights are hosted in conjunction with the Department of Astronomy.

 The Diag is the center of the original 40 acres gifted to U-M by the Ann Arbor Land Grant in 1837.
 It is a popular meet-up place and the preferred site for pep rallies and demonstrations alike.